 The BJJ rashguard adheres to your skin, creating a layer of protection that is both breathable and acts as a barrier against microorganisms.
 As long as you wash your rashguard after every practice, you’ll be just fine.
 Ok, if there’s mold all over the walls you might want to consider switching gyms.

 BJJ Gis are not cheap and plenty of people can’t afford to have a huge collection of them. having a Gi last more than a couple of years requires diligence and a bit of work.
 Without going overboard with ways to keep your Gi shiny white, I’ll stick to the two easiest steps.
 Number one, wash your Gi regularly!
 It’s not that hard and once you develop a habit you won’t even experience it as a chore.
 Number two, wear a rashguard.
 And while you’re at it, put on some spats as well.

-Mat burn is a nuisance that can turn into a full blown infection if not properly attended to.
+Mat burn is a nuisance that can turn into a full-blown infection if not properly attended to.
 It’s the original idea behind rashguards – to protect the body from developing a rash.
 The friction between the mats and our bodies is high and it often leads to mat burn.
-This burns can in turn get infected with stuff like MRSA that’ll take you out of action for quite a while.
+These burns can in turn get infected with stuff like MRSA that’ll take you out of action for quite a while.

-The rashgaurd is made up of special material that lowers the friction between skin and mat and helps prevent subsequent abrasions.
+The rashguard is made up of special material that lowers the friction between skin and mat and helps prevent subsequent abrasions.